A retreat where we explore how we can live wisely and well together.

-Exposure to pioneers in fields of Information Economy, Mindful Technology and Cognitive Science.
+Exposure to pioneers in a range of fields such as Information Economics, Mindful Technology and Cognitive Science.

-Broader understanding of the architecture of coliving and how architecture can foster feelings of belonging and wholeness.
+Gain a broader understanding of the architecture of co-living and how this can foster feelings of belonging and wholeness.

 Here are some examples of the kinds of areas we discuss: